 Reading at Home

-All children can change their home reading book as often as they like.
-It is expected that children read at least five times per week with an adult at home.
+All children should bring home a school reading book every day.
+Children can change their reading book as often as they like.
+It is expected that children read at least five times per week with an adult at home using this book and record this in their reading record, which is checked in school every Thursday.

 Further information on early reading can be found on the PowerPoint below which was shared during the Early Reading Meeting